Lakshmi-R/Web-Scraper/README.md

 # Web-Scraper
-This tool gets the keyword and finds the position of the give url.
+This tool gets the keyword and finds the position of the given url.

 This application was built using .Net 8 ,used Dependency Injection, IhttpClientFactory to make a http call , EF core 9 version uses repository pattern, front end uses Angular 19.